JanssenProject/jans/docs/janssen-server/link/jans-link.md

 ```bash title="Command"
 jans tui
 ```

 Navigate to `Jans Link` -> `Configuration` to open the screen as shown in the image below.

 ![link-config](../../assets/ldap-link-main-tab.png)

-Section below covers Jans LDAP link configuration in more details.
+The section below covers Jans LDAP link configuration in more detail.

 #### Configuration Using